TeamRizu/outfox-wiki/content/user-guide/games/gddm.md

 ## History:

 This mode was added in Project OutFox.
-It was added to provide users with a 5/9/10 lane drum mode that works on linux and Mac OS.
+It was added to provide users with a 5/9/10 lane drum mode that works on Linux and Mac OS.

-When added, players could use the auto-gen system to test it out, and there is noticeable lag on windows due to the sound drivers.
-This will be resolved in a future release.
+When added, players could use the auto-gen system to test it out, and there was noticeable lag on Windows due to the sound drivers.
+This was resolved in Alpha 4.12, when we rewrote the MIDI input system.
+This mode mirrors the keysounded options of ``be-mu`` and ``po-mu`` and will take a little time loading your songs due to the nature of mapping and ensuring smooth playback.

+This mode is best played on MIDI drums due to the superior lower latency, as well as no input overhead.

 This mode is selectable in the game select screen.